Monthly Talks Programme

 BANK: Lloyds Bank plc.
 Sort Code: 30-99-98 Account No: 00857987

-Please reference the payment with your Surname/January so we know which talk you are paying for.
+Please reference the payment with your Surname/April so we know which talk you are paying for.

-You must email soffaam.joinup@gmail.com requesting your Zoom invite.
-Please advise your payment is for the January 2024 Talk.
+For Zoom, you must email soffaam.joinup@gmail.com requesting your Zoom invite.
+Please advise your payment is for the April 2025 Talk.

 Cheque